’Add watermarks to documents in SharePoint’

 </watermarks>

-This watermark can be used to apply text to the foreground or background of one or more pages in the target document, with full control over the font, style, size and color.
+The text watermark element allows you to add custom text to the foreground or background of one or more pages in the target document.
+It provides full control over attributes such as font, style, size, and color.

 <text